 What Are Carrier Oils?

-From Left to Right: Sesame Oil, Jojoba Oil, Sea Buckthorn Berry Oil, Grapeseed Oil
+From Left to Right: Sesame Oil, Jojoba Oil, Sea Buckthorn Berry Oil, Carrot Seed Oil

 Making Carrier Oil Substitutions

 When working on projects, it is a common occurrence to find a recipe you love, but need to come up with ingredient substitutions for various reasons.

 Maybe you do not have a certain oil in stock, or perhaps you have a sensitivity or allergy to an oil due to it’s constituents.